 How Aperture and exposure are related

-As we anticipated in the introduction, aperture affects exposure and plays a fundamental role in determining, along with the ISO and the shutter speed, which is the optimal exposure in an image.
+As we anticipated in the introduction, aperture affects exposure and plays a fundamental role in determining, along with the ISO and shutter speed, the optimal exposure in an image.

-Considering a fixed ISO and shutter speed, the wider the aperture (or lower F-values), the brighter your image will be, and the narrower your aperture (higher F-values), the darker it’ll be.
-Large apertures are also known as fast apertures since they allow to decrease the exposure time, and small apertures are also known as slow apertures, since they allow to increase the shutter speed.
+With a fixed ISO and shutter speed, the wider the aperture (or lower F-values), the brighter your image will be, and the narrower your aperture (higher F-values), the darker it’ll be.
+Large apertures are also known as fast apertures since they allow you to decrease the exposure time, and small apertures are also known as slow apertures, since they allow you to increase the shutter speed.

 This is the most important aspect of aperture in photography.
-Depending on what you want to capture, there are certain scenes where you shouldn’t change your ISO and shutter speed, and aperture will be the key to have a proper exposure.
+Depending on what you want to capture, there are certain situations where you shouldn’t change your ISO and shutter speed; aperture will be the key to a proper exposure.

 Understanding Aperture and Depth of field in photography